dimitrismistriotis/dimitrismistriotis.github.io/_posts/2015-08-15-reading_hacks.md

 or *How I read*

-This post is inspired from FightMediocrity's YouTube channel video "How I read two to three books every week" - [link](https://www.youtube.com/watch?v=qARv-vEh2o8).
+This post is inspired from FightMediocrity's YouTube channel video "[How I read two to three books every week](https://www.youtube.com/watch?v=qARv-vEh2o8)".
 Great content, wanted to give back and also revise my techniques.
-This post is a follow up to the author's call:
-*So if any of you have advice on how you do things that can help me, and not only just me but everyone else in regards to this, please share so everyone can benefit.*
+This post is a follow up to the author's call: *"So if any of you have advice on how you do things that can help me, and not only just me but everyone else in regards to this, please share so everyone can benefit."*

 ## Choosing different techniques